Credit by Exam

 An entering first-year student may receive semester hour credits based on Advanced Placement Examination of the College Entrance Examination Board (CEEB).
 These examinations are taken prior to the student’s high school graduation.
 Information on this examination program may be obtained from the high school counselor.
 CEEB code for CFCC is 5094.

-Transcript evaluations are done by the Counseling Department based on the student’s selected program of study.
+Transcript evaluations are done by the Registrar’s office based on the student’s selected program of study.
 Students will be sent notification via the mail regarding the courses accepted by CFCC for their program.
 Students may also view their transfer credits under their ‘Program Evaluation’ in their WebAdvisor account.

 It is extremely important to have all official transcripts submitted to CFCC several weeks before registration so as not to cause any delays in your registration for particular courses.

-Any questions regarding your evaluation of transfer credits should be directed to the Counseling department.
+Any questions regarding your evaluation of transfer credits should be directed to the Registrar’s office.